redpesk-common/canbus-binding/_plugin_template/README.md

 # Plugin Template

-Is this folder you will find a simple plugin example for the rp-can-low-level binding.
+Is this folder you will find a simple plugin example for the canbus-binding binding.

 The json file defines a few signals that may be found on the can bus.
 The cpp file implements a custom decoder, take it as an example